 The proposed scheme is the brainchild of architects, Georgie Revell and Sarah Jenkinson from Levitt Bernstein following a competition run by the Building Trust to provide low-cost housing in deprived urban areas.

-A laundry plus further kitchen and dining facilities will also be available to residents with every fifth garage set to be turned into a communal area for residents.
+A laundry plus further kitchen and dining facilities will also be available, with every fifth garage set to be turned into a communal area for residents.
 Still, there will be NO room for clutter, so hoarders need not apply!

 The homes are expected to cost around £13,000 each – a fraction of the usual cost of a London pied a terre – and the components are completely demountable and reusable.

 What’s more, the the HAWSE (Homes through Apprenticeships With Skill for Employment) pop-up structures will be manufactured off-site as kits, so there will be minimal disruption to existing residents.
 They will then be assembled by apprentices to teach them essential construction techniques.
 It really is a win-win-win situation.

 So could this be the future of affordable social housing with a heart?
 It certainly is an incredibly genius way to regenerate rows and rows of tatty garages.
 Levitt Bernstein is already in talks with a number of local authorities and if successful, you could be popping in to a pop-up home near you soon!